Do you want to know how to find Google Analytics demographics and interest reports?

 You can come up with different topics based on the interest of your visitors.
 For example, if one of the top interest categories is technology, try creating more articles on technology.

 And if you have an eCommerce store, then you can promote products based on your visitor’s interests.
 This way, you have a higher chance of getting more sales.

-With that, let’s see how to enable Google Analytics demographics and interests reports.
+With that, let’s see how to enable Google Analytics demographics and interest reports.

 By default, Google Analytics won’t track demographic information like the age and gender of your visitors.
-But you can follow these steps to enable reporting.
+But you can follow these steps to easily enable reporting.

 First, you need to set up Google Analytics on your WordPress website.
-But it can be tricky for new users as it requires adding a tracking code to your website.
+This can be tricky for new users as it requires adding a tracking code to your website.

 An easier way of adding Google Analytics to WordPress is through ExactMetrics.
 It helps set up analytics along with multiple advanced tracking features like eCommerce tracking, forms tracking, video play tracking, affiliate link tracking, and so much more.
 The best part?
 You don’t need to edit any code or use a complicated tool like Google Tag Manager (GTM).

-First, sign up for an ExactMetrics account.
-Then, go to your Account, and in the Downloads tab, download the ZIP file.
+To get started, sign up for an ExactMetrics account.
+Then, go to your Account, and in the Downloads tab, click the button to Download ExactMetrics.

-After that, you will have to add Google Analytics to WordPress.
+After that, you’ll have to add Google Analytics to WordPress.
 All you have to do is follow the sets in the ExactMetrics setup wizard and the plugin will take care of the rest.

 You don’t have to touch a single line of code or hire a developer to add the tracking code to your website.